Julio Díaz (footballer, born 1948)

 Julio Díaz Sánchez (born 16 April 1948) is a Spanish football coach and former player.

-Manager career
+Managerial career

 Díaz was born in Cesuras, A Coruña, Galicia, and played for SD Compostela, AD Ceuta and CD Díter Zafra.
 As a manager, he achieved an incredible run in the 1987–88 Copa del Rey with Bergantiños FC, only being knocked out by Rayo Vallecano.

 In 1988 Díaz was appointed CD Lugo manager.
 He was sacked the following year, but eventually returned to the club in 1990.

 In 2000, after a stint at Pontevedra CF, Díaz returned to the Albivermellos, and despite leaving the club at the end of the campaign, was again appointed on 19 September 2001.
 He was sacked in December 2002, and ended his spell at the club with 214 matches in charge, behind only Quique Setién.

 On 14 March 2007, Díaz was named SD Negreira manager.
 Roughly one year later, he was dismissed.